sg98ccy/xlang/README.md

 ### 8.1 Compression experiment

-To quantify how concise XLang is compared to traditional Python, we implemented the same workbooks in:
+To quantify how concise EXLang is compared to traditional Python, we implemented the same workbooks in:

-1. XLang v1 syntax
+1. EXLang v1 syntax
 2. Direct Python using `openpyxl`

 We then compared character lengths as an approximate proxy for token counts.